telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/convert-to-image/using-image-format-provider.md

 ## Required packages

+To enable the image exporting functionality in your application, you should add references to:

 * The __Telerik.Documents.Fixed.FormatProviders.Image.Skia__ assembly.
 * The __SkiaSharp__ Nuget package.
 * The __SkiaSharp.NativeAssets.*__ Nuget package.
 This package may differ according to the used platform.
 There are version for Windows, MacOs, Linux, WebAssembly, Android, iOS, and others.